lucasfloripa/elciess.ms.access.users/README.md

 Architecture based on SOLID principles.
 Diversification of infrastructure implementations.
 Package by feature approuch.

 ## So, what this micro service do ?
-Controll CRUD operations of access users that can be used to access any other service that I make.
+Controll CRUD operations of access users that can be used to access any other Elciess service.

 ## Fuctional Requirements
 - [x] Create new user